haydenbleasel/ultracite/README.md

 ## Usage

-Simply create an `eslint.config.js` that looks like this.
+Simply create an `eslint.config.mjs` that looks like this.

 ```js
 import harmony from '@haydenbleasel/harmony';